herflis/concepts-temp/content/review/content-tree.md

 # Structured storage of content

-Tree structure lets you orginize, group your content easily by creating separate subtrees.
-It's not only important because of the possibility the configure content accessibility for different types of users on different parts of the tree, but also because of the inheritence of several things like content types' underlying business logic, metadata field configurations and settings.
+Tree structure lets you organize, group your content easily by creating separate subtrees.
+It's not only important because of the possibility to configure content accessibility for different types of users on different parts of the tree, but also because of the inheritence of several things like content types' underlying business logic, metadata field configurations and settings.

 This kind of data storage makes it possible to store content of multiple different projects (public website, intranet, document management app, etc.) in one repository.
 By creating multiple subtrees with folders or workspaces you can build up custom content structures and every subtree can have its own permission settings, roles and configurations, considering who can access it and what it will be used for.